-First-Year Seminar (GES 105) First-Year Symposium (GES 175) 3 hours 3 hours
+• First-Year Seminar (GES 105) 3 hours Skill-based Courses:

-Skill-based Courses:

-• College Writing I (ENGL 101A) Grade of C or better required.
-3 hours

-• College Writing II (ENGL 102A) 3 hours

-(or approved equivalent)

-Communications - one COMM 100 level course 3 hours

-(or approved equivalent)

-Quantitative Reasoning 3 hours

-(MATH 101, 109, 125, 171, 180 or approved equivalent)
+College Writing I (ENGL 101A) Grade of C or better required.
+College Writing II (ENGL 102A) (or ENGL 202B, CRIM 330 or 335, or approved equivalent) • Communications - one COMM 100 level course 3 hours (or approved equivalent) • Quantitative Reasoning 3 hours (MATH 101, 109, 125, 180, BUSI 205, or approved equivalent) Perspective-based Courses:

-Perspective-based Courses:

-Humanities

-• History 3 hours

-(Choose from HIST 103, 104, 105, 106)

-• Literature 3 hours

-Religion or Philosophy 3 hours

-Math and Science

-• Math 3 hours

-(Taken from MATH 101 or higher)

-• Lab Science 4 hours

-A laboratory course selected from Biology (BIOL), Chemistry (CHEM), Envir onmental Science

-A laboratory course selected from Biology (BIOL), Chemistry (CHEM), Environmental Science (ENVS), Natural Science (NSCI), or Physics (PHYS).

-Fine and Performing Arts

-Taken from Art (ART), Dance (DANC), Music (MUSC), Theatre(THRE), or Heritage Arts (HER).

-Social Science

-Two courses at the 100 or 200 level selected from two of the following disciplines: Criminology (CRIM), Economics (ECON), Political Science (POLS), Psychology (PSYC), Sociology (SOCI).

-Health and Wellness

-2 hours PHED 102: Wellness Education (1 semester hour) and PHED 103: Fitness Activity (1 semester hour) selected from PHED 103, PHED 108, PHED 125, REC 100-107, any 100 level DANC Studio/Lab course, or THRE 232.
+Humanities • History 3 hours (Choose from HIST 103, 104, 105, 106) Literature 3 hoursReligion or Philosophy 3 hours Math and Science • Math 3 hours (Taken from MATH 101 or higher) • Lab Science 4 hours A laboratory course selected from Biology (BIOL), Chemistry (CHEM), Environmental Science (ENVS), Natural Science (NSCI), or Physics (PHYS).
+Creative Arts 3 hours Taken from Art (ART), Music (MUSC), Theatre (THRE), or Heritage Arts (HER).
+Social Science 6 hours Two courses at the 100 or 200 level selected from two of the following disciplines: Criminology (CRIM), Economics (ECON), Political Science (POLS), Psychology (PSYC), Sociology (SOCI).
+Health and Wellness 2 hours PHED 102: Wellness Education (1 semester hour) and PHED 103: Fitness Activity (1 semester hour) selected from PHED 103, PHED 108, PHED 125, OREC 101-107, or THRE 232.
 (Intercollegiate athletes and those who have completed six months or more of active military service within ten years of matriculating at Davis & Elkins College may qualify for 1 hour activity credit.)

-Total

-45 hours

-3 hours

-6 hours

-IV.
-The Associate Program

-Though, by design, more vocationally -oriented than its four-year, baccalaureate counterpart, the Davis & Elkins College Associate program is predicated on the same foundational assumptions that guide the baccalaureate program, namely that a D&E education-of whatever duration-should prepare and inspire students for success and for thoughtful engagement in the world and that this preparation requires the cultivation of certain skills, knowledge, and dispositions.

-V. Associate Degree Program of General Education

-All students receiving an Associate Degree are required to meet General Education Outcomes.
+Total 42 hours IV.
+The Associate Program Though, by design, more vocationally-oriented than its four-year, baccalaureate counterpart, the Davis & Elkins College Associate program is predicated on the same foundational assumptions that guide the baccalaureate program, namely that a D&E education-of whatever duration-should prepare and inspire students for success and for thoughtful engagement in the world and that this preparation requires the cultivation of certain skills, knowledge, and dispositions.
+V. Associate Degree Program of General Education All students receiving an Associate Degree are required to meet General Education Outcomes.
 General Education establishes a foundation of skills and understandings to enable success in employment and further education.

-The mission of Davis & Elkins' program of general education is

-To cultivate the knowledge, skills, and dispositions students need to succeed and to engage thoughtfully in the world.

-I. General Education Learning Outcomes

-The learning outcomes of Davis & Elkins' program of general education flow from Davis & Elkins' vision statement:

-- Communicate effectively

-- Think critically, creatively, and independently

-- Prepare to live lives of perspective and meaning

-- Act responsibly as citizens of multiple communities

-The learning outcomes of Davis & Elkins' program of general education for the associate degree are:

-- The ability to think critically

-- The ability to communicate effectively in writing

-- The ability to communicate effectively orally

-- The ability to reason quantitatively

-- The ability to locate, evaluate, and utilize information.
+The mission of Davis & Elkins' program of general education is To cultivate the knowledge, skills, and dispositions students need to succeed and to engage thoughtfully in the world.
+I. General Education Learning Outcomes The learning outcomes of Davis & Elkins' program of general education flow from Davis & Elkins' vision statement: - Communicate effectively - Think critically, creatively, and independently - Prepare to live lives of perspective and meaning - Act responsibly as citizens of multiple communities The learning outcomes of Davis & Elkins' program of general education for the associate degree are: - The ability to think critically - The ability to communicate effectively in writing - The ability to communicate effectively orally - The ability to reason quantitatively - The ability to locate, evaluate, and utilize information.
 II.
-General Education Disciplinary Requirements

-The courses within Davis & Elkins' disciplinary distribution fall into three categories:

-- First-Year courses.
-First-Year Seminar and First-Year Symposium are designed to introduce students to the college academic experience by focusing on core learning outcomes.
-These courses illustrate the embodiment of the College's D&E's mission in its curriculum.

-- Skill-based courses.
-These courses are devoted to the development of particular, core academic skills.

-- Perspective-based courses.
+General Education Disciplinary Requirements The courses within Davis & Elkins' disciplinary distribution fall into three categories: - First-Year course.
+First-Year Seminar is designed to introduce students to the college academic experience by focusing on core learning outcomes.
+This course illustrates the embodiment of the College's mission in its curriculum. - Skill-based courses.
+These courses are devoted to the development of particular, core academic skills. - Perspective-based courses.
 These courses expose students to the breadth of intellectual perspectives and illustrate the different academic and intellectual ways of perceiving the world.
 First-Year Courses: